Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - for each layer in turn:
   - click on the Ellipses and choose to zoom to the layer
     - [ ] confirm the scene zooms
-  - (ANDROID) Open Overlays again
+  - Open Overlays again
   - Uncheck one of the layers
   - (ANDROID) Close Overlays
     - [ ] confirm the layer is _not_ displayed on the scene
+  - (ANDROID) Open Overlays
 - experiment with reordering the layers by selecting the ellipses and selecting move up or down
   - [ ] confirm that reordering the list also reorders the layers in the map/scene
 - remove a layer by selecting the ellipses
   - [ ] confirm the layer is removed from the list
   - [ ] confirm the layer is removed from the map/scene
 - close the tool
 DONE

 ## Message Feeds